Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Leupold

-Many American shooters will tell you that their Leupold scope is the BEST THING on the planet!
+As an American shooter, I can tell you that my Leupold scope collection has some of the BEST on the planet.

 The Leupold brand has a long history of manufacturing excellent riflescopes that are USA-made, which is why their patriotic consumers trust them.